Harsh-cyber005/Code-Pusher/README.md

 - Initial release with basic auto-commit and push functionality.
 - Added configuration for interval, remote, and branch.
-- Basic start and stop commands for controlling the commit and push process.
+- Basic start and stop commands for controlling the commit.

 ## Contributing